 While this issue is like a malfunctioning thermostat, it’s not quite the same.
 Your thermostat may be working properly, but if the electrical relays and switches that connect it to the HVAC system are faulty, it won’t be able to regulate when the AC fan turns off.

 Any number of things can cause airflow restriction through your AC system, such as a coolant leak, blocked ductwork, a dirty air filter, clogged vents, and more.
-Many of these you can troubleshoot yourself, such as cleaning your vents or changing the filter.
-Some, like blocked ductwork, will require duct cleaning to clear out debris or dust filling your home’s ducts.
+Many of these issues you can troubleshoot yourself, such as cleaning your vents or changing the filter.
+Other situations, such as blocked ductwork, will require duct cleaning to clear out debris or dust filling your home’s air duct system.

-Anything that can impede airflow for your AC will impede airflow.
 A dirty condenser or evaporator will force your unit to work harder, making it constantly run to keep up with the cooling demand.
-This one is easy to figure out: you’ll see dirt, debris, and other build-up in and around the coil and evaporator.
+This one is easy to figure out: you’ll see dirt, debris, and other buildup in and around the coil and evaporator.
 Some units you can flush out with a water hose; others need to be taken apart to thoroughly clean.